 Overseas students who are currently in the UK can apply for the Graduate visa, provided they fulfil the following criteria;

-- Have to have a current Student visa or Tier 4 (General) student visa.
+- You have to have a current Student visa or Tier 4 (General) student visa.

 - Studied a UK Bachelor degree, UK Master’s degree or a postgraduate degree or another eligible course.